Carousel

 • stop the autoplay when content within a carousel slide receives focus, ensuring users can interact with the content without distraction.

-• ensure screen readers announce changes in slide content during autoplay, providing context for visually impaired users.
+• ensure screen readers do not announce changes in slide content during autoplay as the constant interruptions make the page unusable for a screen reader user.

 KeyFunction